Miniplane hang point & harness adjustment

 6. SECONDARY SHOULDER STRAPS

-Unfortunately, the tighter they are, the greater the risk of breaking the buckles where they connect to the frame if you have a hard landing.
+Another downside of getting these straps tighter is that the buckles may break, especially if you have a hard landing.
 This problem is much more acute for smaller and thinner pilots.
 Go to this page to see different ways to permanently fix this problem.
+It is a design error of the Miniplane harness.

-The back strap (just to the right of the secondary shoulder strap in the photo below) must be tight enough to prevent excessive lateral movement of the harness but loose enough so that it allows the rear of the seat to move up while doing the launch run.
+The back strap (just to the right of the secondary shoulder strap in the photo below) must be tight enough to prevent excessive lateral movement of the harness but loose enough so that it allows the rear of the rear of the seat to move up while doing the launch run.

 The back strap must be tight enough to prevent excessive lateral movement of the harness but loose enough so that it allows the rear of the seat to move up while doing the launch run.